pytorch/pytorch/docs/source/amp.rst

 The following lists describe the behavior of eligible ops in autocast-enabled regions.
-Some are ``torch`` functions, some are ``torch.nn.functional`` functions, and some are :class:`Tensor` methods.
+Some are ``torch`` functions, some are ``torch.nn.functional`` functions, and some are :class:`torch.Tensor` methods.
 Some are available in more than one of those three namespaces.
 Some are called by the forward method of :class:`torch.nn.Module`\ s.
 Autocasting occurs in the C++ backend, so any listed op may be called however it's available in Python and still receive autocasting.